luisrrv/socket-chat/README.md

-# "A simple chat app, built using Express.js, Socket.io, and Tailwind CSS.
+# A simple chat app, built using Express.js, Socket.io, and Tailwind CSS.
-## Requires users to log in with a username in order to access the chat."
+## Requires users to log in with a username in order to access the chat.

 ### Run ```node index.js``` in your terminal to see it in localHost 3000